supercid/techdocs-wiki-tmp/SPA:-Adding-support-for-customer-group-pricing.md

 ]'
 ```

+### Do child-products (SKUs) support customer groups?

+No. You cannot use SKUs with this feature at the time of writing.

 ### What about the prices in the cart and the order tagging?

 The cart and order tagging can be left as-is but the prices must be in the customer's currently active currency.
 For example, a customer shopping in Swiss Francs (CHF) should have all the cart items tagged in Swiss Francs (CHF).
 Failure to do so will result in incorrect prices in any triggered emails such as abandoned cart or order followup.